-NBCC offers a comprehensive compensation and benefits package that includes a competitive salary for this position ranging from $1,692 to $2,685 bi-weekly.
+NBCC offers a comprehensive compensation and benefits package that includes a competitive salary for this position ranging from is $1,692 to $2,685 bi-weekly.
 Successful candidates may be eligible for a higher maximum step, up to $2,932 bi-weekly, based on their level of post-secondary education.
-This is a unionized position where the terms and conditions of employment are in accordance with the New Brunswick Union of Public and Private Employees collective agreement (Education – Instructional Group) for the College.
+This position is a unionized position where the terms and conditions of employment are in accordance with the New Brunswick Union of Public and Private Employees collective agreement (Education – Instructional Group) for the College.

 All applicants must be eligible to work in Canada at the time of application.
 This competition may be used to fill future vacancies at the same level.
 We promote an equal opportunity work environment.